mrkabaman/Pantheon/readme.md

 The first thing to do is Create an account; an account is created with an initial deposit.
 After an account is created, you may use any of the other endpoints in any order.

-* POST - /account/create - Creates the account
+* POST - /account/create - Creates the account.
+You will get back an accountId that can be used in all of the other calls.
 * POST - /account/deposit - Deposit into the account
 * POST - /account/withdraw - Withdraws from the account
 * GET - /account/balance/{id} - returns the current balance of the account.